stargieg/check_x509_sni/README.md

 ==================

 This check plugin for Icinga2 / Icingaweb2 Keeps track
-of certificates as they are deployed in a network environment.
+of certificates as they are deployed in a network environment with dynamic IP's.

 	$ ./check_x509_sni.sh -h
 	Required parameters: